MicrosoftDocs/memdocs/memdocs/analytics/troubleshoot.md

 - Make sure that the users have proxy permission to reach the data sharing endpoints.
 This option requires that the devices have console users with proxy permissions, so you can't use this method with headless devices.

 > [!IMPORTANT]
 > The user proxy authentication approach is incompatible with the use of Microsoft Defender for Endpoint.
-This behavior is because this authentication relies on the **DisableEnterpriseAuthProxy** registry key set to `0`, while Microsoft Defender ATP requires it to be set to `1`.
+This behavior is because this authentication relies on the **DisableEnterpriseAuthProxy** registry key set to `0`, while Microsoft Defender for Endpoint requires it to be set to `1`.
 For more information, see [Configure machine proxy and internet connectivity settings in Microsoft Defender for Endpoint](/windows/security/threat-protection/windows-defender-atp/configure-proxy-internet-windows-defender-advanced-threat-protection).

 ### Device proxy authentication